ClaraR93/Discover-South-Wales/README.md

 ![Failed contrast checker for header and footer](docs/images/contrast-checker-fail.png)

-- The contrast in header and footer wasn’t strong enough for lighter weight font, so I tried changing the font colours to something lighter, such as beige or white to match with a consistent colour theme.
-Unfortunately this didn’t pass the contrast checker either, so I went on [color-hex](https://www.color-hex.com/color/79804f) and found a lighter tint of the original background colour and replaced it with [#939972](https://www.color-hex.com/color/939972).
+- In the above image, the contrast in header and footer wasn't strong enough for lighter weight font, so I tried changing the font colours to something lighter, such as beige or white to match with a consistent colour theme.
+Unfortunately this didn't pass the contrast checker either, so I went on [color-hex](https://www.color-hex.com/color/79804f) and found a lighter tint of the original background colour and replaced it with [#939972](https://www.color-hex.com/color/939972).
-- This passed the contrast checker test, also meaning I could keep in theme with the colour palette, only dropping a couple of tint’s lighter for better legibility.
+- This passed the contrast checker test, also meaning I could keep in theme with the colour palette, only dropping a couple of tint's lighter for better legibility.
+See passed contrast checker below:

 ![Passed contrast checker for header and footer](docs/images/contrast-checker-pass.png)